mui/material-ui/docs/data/base/components/slider/slider.md

 {{"demo": "RangeSlider.js"}}

+### Value label

+The value label can be rendered around the thumb by using the optional `slots` prop with the `valueLabel` slot.
+There are typically two use-cases of when the value label is shown:

+- always
+- only when hovering over the thumb - using CSS

+The following demo shows how to render the value label when the mouse is hovering over the thumb:

+{{"demo": "UnstyledSliderValueLabel.js"}}

 ## Accessibility

 See the [WAI-ARIA guide on the Slider (Multi-Thumb) pattern](https://www.w3.org/WAI/ARIA/apg/patterns/slidertwothumb/) for complete details on accessibility best practices.